 Ms Yamakawa is an Expert Associate Partner at McKinsey.
 Based in Tokyo and covering broader Asia Pacific region with a focus on consumer driven growth, she has supported clients in Apparel, Fashion and Luxury, as well as packaged goods and retail.
 Ms Yamakawa is a core member of McKinsey’s Marketing & Sales group with in-depth experience and knowledge on consumer insights and branding.

 President of Daimaru-Matsuzakaya , Japan

 Mr Yoshimoto is the President of Daimaru Matsuzakaya Department Stores and Director and Representative Managing Executive Officer of J. Front Retailing.
-He began his career in Daimaru in January 2008 as the General Manager of the Tokyo Store.
-Within months he took over the position of Corporate Officer and General Manager.
+He joined The Daimaru Inc. in April 1979, and in 2000 he worked as Senior Manager of preparatory office for opening Daimaru Sapporo store.
+He became General Manager of the Tokyo Store in 2008 and within months he took over the position of Corporate Officer and General Manager.
 He later became the Corporate Officer and General Manager of Sales Planning Promotion Division and Marketing Planning Promotion Division of Department Stores Coordination Division of J. Front Retailing.
 Mr Yoshimoto was appointed Corporate Officer and Senior General Manager of Management Planning Division of Daimaru Matsuzakaya Department Stores in May 2010, and two years later he became the Director and Corporate Officer of the company.
 April 2013, he was named President and Representative Director of Daimaru Matsuzakaya Department Stores, as well as Director of J. Front Retailing.